netlify-templates/victor-hugo/site/content/publications/covid-watch2.md

 ---
-title: COVID Watch
+articlename2: COVID Watch
-articlename: >-
+title: >-
   Remote Monitoring of Patients with Covid-19: Design, implementation, and outcomes of the first 3,000 patients in COVID Watch
 date: '2020-07-21'